iamwillrost/Full-Stack-Project/README.md

 # Full-Stack-Project
-Business CRM tool and Client dash for application developers to save client contact information and track a client-project details.
+Business CRM tool and dash for application developers to add clients, save client contact information, and track a client-project details.